UCB-INFO-PYTHON/MIDS_python_showcase/README.md

 3. [Focused Me](https://ucb-info-python.github.io/focusedme)
 *by Fabio Scopeta Rodrigues* [code](https://github.com/UCB-INFO-PYTHON/focusedme)
-- Reason for selection: "" Prof. Kleemann
+- Reason for selection: "This is a very useful piece of code which builds a pomodoro timer for programmers.
+The code is clean and uses advanced techniques.
+Fabio took excellent initiative and released his code by pushing this to pypi (open source - pip installable) and used cookiecuter to make the architecture clean."
+Prof. Kleemann

 4. [Trip planner](https://ucb-info-python.github.io/trip_planner)
 *by Ratan Singh*